 If the College does not have a record of your successful completion of one of the alternative options, please provide documentation to the department.

 The economics major consists of a total of nine full-semester courses in economics, including:

 - Three core theory courses in Microeconomics (300 or 301), Macroeconomics (330 or 331), and Econometrics (360 or 361)

-- At least five other elective courses in economics, at least two of which must be upper level electives (numbered 400-490).
+- At least five other elective courses in economics, at least one of which must be an upper level elective (numbered 400-490).
 Please note that there is no minimum required number of lower level electives numbered 200-290.

 There are also additional major requirements, which include:

 - Mathematics 111 or equivalent is also required

 - Honors students must take a total of ten economics courses.
 Two of these courses must be upper level electives, which does not include the thesis seminar in the fall of senior year

 - In order to declare the economics major, a student must have earned at least a B in Economics 111/111E or at least a B- in a 200-level economics elective.

 If you are interested in economics, you should start with Economics 111/111E and then move on to a mix of electives and core theory classes.
 Keep in mind that most majors take additio nal classes in mathematics and related social sciences.
 We encourage interested students to peruse the Economics Student Handbook and the department’s information in the Course Catalog.
 Both are available online or in hard copy (you can pick up a paper copy of the Handbook in the department office).
 If you need further details, look in the Catalog and the Handbook, or come ask us.